Arturo Saucedo

 University of Illinois Urbana-Champaign

-Previously, I've worked on localization and computer vision for the same team (mostly on a different platform).
-This included working with loads of GIS data, both as inputs for localization and as outputs from mapping subsystems.
+Previously, I've worked on localization and computer vision for the same team (mostly on a different platform) including:

 Additionally, I've worked on a historical preservation project recording the architectural, historical, and political significance of cold war era launch sites in Vandenberg Space Force Base.
 (This included site visits!)